| Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 (20 X 10^-6 / deg C) x 5 deg C X 300 mm = 0.03 mm

-Both of these pipes must be firmly attched due to potential high bending torque when adjacent fixed fuel bundles are not present.
+Both of these pipes must be firmly attached due to high bending torque

-The amount of insertion must be constantly monitored.
-If the insertion depth signal is lost even briefly lost the movable fuel bundle must e withdrawn, which is the default condition.
+The amount of movable fuel bundle insertion must be constantly monitored.
+If the insertion depth signal is lost even briefly the movable fuel bundle must be withdrawn, which is the default condition.

-If a large weight falls on the indictor tubes the weight will cause a large pressure transient that can be used to trigger withdrawal of the affected movable fuel bundles.
+The hydraulic line is fitted with a rupture disk.
+If a large weight falls on the indictor tubes the rupture disk will fail causing withdrawal of the affected movable fuel bundles.

-A feature of this arrangement is simplicity and a single sodium pressure control tube per movable fuel bundle.
+A feature of this arrangement is simplicity and a single control tube per movable fuel bundle.

-The reactor setpoint temperature is controlled by the amount of movable fuel bundle insertion into the matrix of foxed fuel bundles.
-This net insertion is a function of the difference in length between the actuator and the fixed fuel bundle supports, which consist of the fixed fuel bundle legs plus the height of the open steel lattice.
+The reactor setpoint temperature is controlled by the amount of movable fuel bundle insertion into the matrix of fixed fuel bundles.
+This net insertion is a function of the difference in length between the actuator and the fixed fuel bundle supports.

 (TCE of the actuator) X (actuator length) < (TCE fixed fuel bundle support) X (fixed fuel bundle support length)